EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 with them.

 Each of these install methods takes 3-5 minutes.
 I personally have probably 5+ Dev instances and another 3 instances on my laptop.
-If i have a problem with an instance i quickly tear it down and start over.
-The process is so quick and painless i am still taken back.
+If I have a problem with an instance I quickly tear it down and start over.
+The process is so quick and painless I am still taken back.

 ### StackStorm - Documentation